predrag-codetribe/vite-app/README.md

 # Getting started

 Things to know:
-`npm` is the default package manager.
+- `npm` is the default package manager.
+- When exporting Page components, make sure to export as default(because we lazy load routes).

 Commands: